jp-ag/wss-ctf/README.md

 # WSS CTF Challenge Platform

-A Docker-based Capture The Flag (CTF) challenge platform that manages and runs security challenges sequentially.
+A Docker-based Capture The Flag (CTF) challenge platform with an interactive menu system for selecting and running security challenges.

 ## Prerequisites